TL;DR

 Introduction

+The success of foundation models, especially large language models (LLMs), has demonstrated the effectiveness of Self-Supervised Pre-training plus Domain Supervised Fine-tuning strategy.
+This paradigm has been successfully adopted in the remote sensing domain, achieving remarkable results.
 Remote sensing data is often considered a distinct modality in machine learning due to its unique spatio-temporal characteristics, varying resolutions, and diverse sensor types [Rolf et al., 2024].

 Review: Self-Supervised Learning in Remote Sensing (2020-2025)